Freedom of religion in Bhutan: Restrictions on religious freedom

 Followers of religious groups other than Buddhism and Hinduism generally were free to worship in private homes, but NGOs alleged that they were prohibited from erecting religious buildings or congregating in public.
 Some Christian groups reported that religious meetings must be held discreetly, especially in rural areas, for fear of the authorities.

-In 2007, the U.S. State Department mentioned one reported building used for Christian worship in the south.
-Through 2007, no new buildings, including places of worship, could be constructed without government licenses.
-Reports by ethnic Nepalese citizens suggested that this process favored Buddhist temples over Hindu temples.
+Government approval is required to construct religious buildings and religious structures must adhere to traditional architectural standards; reports by ethnic Nepalese citizens suggested that the legal process favored Buddhist temples over Hindu temples.
 The government provided financial assistance for the construction of Buddhist temples and shrines and state funding for monks and monasteries.
-NGOs alleged that the government rarely granted permission to build Hindu temples; the last report of such construction was in the early 1990s when the government authorized the construction and renovation of Hindu temples and centers of Sanskrit and Hindu learning and provided state funds to help finance the projects.
-The government argued that it was a matter of supply and demand, with demand for Buddhist temples far exceeding that for Hindu temples.
-The Government stated that it supported numerous Hindu temples in the south, where most Hindus reside, and provided some scholarships for Hindus to study Sanskrit in India.
+NGOs alleged that the government rarely granted permission to build Hindu temples; however, the Devi Panchayan Temple in Thimphu was approved and funded by the government and was opened in September 2022.

 Certain senior civil servants, regardless of religion, are required to take an oath of allegiance to the king, the country, and the people.
 The oath does not have religious content, but a Buddhist lama administers it.
 Dissidents alleged that applicants have been asked their religion before receiving government services.
-In 2007, there were no reports of promotion denials to some of the handful of Christians in government service; however, there had been such reports in the past.

 In January 2006 authorities arrested two civil servants in the village of Nago in Paro District, accusing them of engaging in acts of proselytism under the false pretext of holding an official meeting, maligning the Spiritual Head of Bhutan, posing as officials on official business, and giving false information.
 In accordance with provisions in the Penal Code and the National Security Act, both men were found guilty in a district court.
 Christian groups maintained the men were arrested due to their religious beliefs since, according to these groups, the men were arrested while showing a Christian film in a Buddhist home.
 They were sentenced in early June 2006 in an open trial with a public hearing to three and a half years and three years in prison.
 They did not appeal the court judgment, although the right to appeal was provided for by law.
 On July 28, 2006, both men were released after payment of a fine.